Vademecum filipino o manual de conversación familiar español-tágalog

+14 editions between 1868 and 1876

 The work quickly gained considerable popularity, until 1876 there were as many as 14 of its editions.
-Valued for picking up a number of terms and expressions popular in Manila of that time, it also contains important information about the sociolinguistic situation in the Philippines in the second half of the 19th century.
+Valued for picking up a number of terms and expressions popular in Manila of that time, it also contains important information about the Philippine dialect of Spanish and the sociolinguistic situation in the Philippines in the second half of the 19th century.
 The material contained therein was widely used by later lexicographical studies, including Diccionario de filipinismos (1921) by Wenceslao Retana.